-Having discussed the connection between POD and Rawls's second principle of justice, I want now to turn to the connection between POD and Rawls's lexically prior principle of the equal basic liberties.
+Having discussed the connection between POD and Rawls's second principle of justice, I want now to turn to the connection between POD and Rawls's lexically prior principle of the

+Equal Basic Liberties.
 Specifically, I want to assess Rawls's claim that WSC "rejects the fair value of the political liberties, and [...] permits very large inequalities in the ownership of real property (productive assets and natural resources) so that the control of the economy and much of political life rests in few hands."
+(My italics) (JF, 137-8).
 My concern here is that Rawls's argument for the necessity of POD in order to secure the fair value of political liberties may be unsuccessful and, at the very least, it can be shown to depend on some controversial claims in political sociology.
-Rawls's argument on this point is, at any rate, rather too rapid, and in need of further support.
-Thus, just as I claim that enacting a POD may not be a necessary condition for achieving the realization of the FEO principle, so too I claim that it may not be necessary for securing Rawls's first principle of justice.
+Rawls's argument on this point is, at any rate, much too rapid, and in need of further support.
+Thus, just as I claim that a POD is not a necessary condition for achieving the FEO principle, so too I claim that it is not necessary for securing Rawls's first principle of justice.

-My contention is that Rawls's argument is too rapid on this point because he provides insufficient support for the claim that control of political life must always go hand in hand with control of unequal amounts of productive resources.
+My contention is that Rawls's argument is too rapid on this point because he provides insufficient support for the claim that control of political life must always go hand-in-hand with control of unequal amounts of productive resources.
 In a number of places, Rawls identifies a close relationship between the two forms of power or control.
-For example, Rawls talks of POD as working "to prevent a small part of society from controlling the economy, and indirectly, political life as well."
-Now, I have no wish to deny the claim that, under really existing political arrangements in contemporary liberal democracies, economic power is often freely converted into political power.
-And neither do I wish to deny that this process of the "corruption" of politics undermines the possibility of each citizen enjoying the fair value of the political liberties.
-My concern, rather, is that it may well be possible to pursue policies that prevent the conversion of economic power into political power, without waiting for the adoption of the full range of economic policies associated with a POD.
-POD.
+For example, at (JF, 139) Rawls talks of POD as working "to prevent a small part of society from controlling the economy, and indirectly, political life as well."
+Now, I have no wish to deny the claim that, under really-existing political arrangements in contemporary liberal democracies, economic power is often freely converted into political power.
+And neither do I wish to deny that this process of the 'corruption' of politics undermines the possibility of each citizen enjoying the fair value of the political liberties.15 My concern, rather, is that it may well be possible to